Fox Island: Geography

 Fox Island's coordinates are 42°06′21″N 83°08′30″W, in Wayne County.
 Its position in the Detroit River is downstream of Lake St. Clair, Belle Isle and Fighting Island; it is located to the east of Detroit, between Grosse Ile and Bois Blanc Island.
 It is approximately 1100 yards from the water border between the United States and Canada.
 The closest land features to Fox Island are Elba Island, approximately 450 yards to the west, and Powder House Island, approximately 500 yards to the east; other features in the vicinity include Stony Island (Michigan) to the north, the Canadian Crystal Island to the northeast, Sugar Island to the south, and Meso and Hickory Islands to the southwest.
 The United States Geological Survey (USGS) gave its elevation as 587 ft in 1980.

 Fox Island has existed as long as humans have inhabited the surrounding region.
 An 1871 article about the section of the Detroit River near Grosse Ile described the area:

 The river and lake view is beautiful.
 The broad expanse of Detroit River lying between Grosse Isle on the one side, Stoney Island, Fox Island, Bois Blanc Island, Sugar Island, Hickory Island, and Elba Island on the other, furnish ample room for sail and row boats and for fishing, not only secure from all danger from the numerous steamers and vessels, which are constantly passing, but from storms.

 1851 references to Fox Island give its area as 0.81 acre; in 1908 it was described as "2 acres solid soil" (0.81 ha).
 The island is home to many types of fish, and is known as a good spot for perch, which have been there since at least the 1880s.
 A 1982 report by the U.S. Fish and Wildlife Service described channel catfish spawning on its shores.
+In 1903, a sturgeon fishing operation based out of the island was "supposed to be the best in the United States".